Get Experience in Architectural Design

 Learn All Aspects of the Architectural Profession

-In the Architectural Technology and Building Sciences program, you'll study the various phases of the architectural process.
+In the Architectural Technology program, you'll study the various phases of the architectural process.
 Beyond architectural design, you'll analyze the details of contractual agreements, feasibility studies, construction management, materials, and building systems.

 In addition, you'll research, analyze, and draw existing historic structures, which can be used as a framework for future original works.
 Your program experience will be enhanced by visiting local architectural firms and job sites, and touring the local Frank Lloyd Wright residence and Louis Kahn Unitarian Temple.